 Grupo Argos is committed to be a regional and national referent for its relationship with stakeholders in the various industries where it operates.
 To achieve this, it must comply with specific goals for the short, medium and long term.
 For 2015 all subsidiaries and businesses of the Group will conduct annually at least one dialog with priority stakeholders.
-Likewise in 2016, Grupo Argos as parent company, will undertake a process to annually double the participation and representation in its dialogs with external stakeholders, with respect to the participation reached in the immediately preceding exercise.
-It is also expected that by 2018 at least 70% of the shareholders and investors of Grupo Argos directly receive information on management and dialogs with stakeholders carried out in the fiscal year, and provide 3 different channels to give feedback and participate in the update of the materiality analysis.
+Likewise in 2016, Grupo and dialogs with stakeholders carried out in the fiscal year, and provide 3 different channels to give feedback and participate in the update of the materiality analysis.
 This indicator is being measured since 2013 with the implementation of the Shareholders Club, relationship marketing strategy (CRM).